 For the beta diversity analysis, samples were standardized by using either the eDNA index (Kelly et al., 2019) or by rarefying them as a way to equalize sequencing effort and minimize stochasticity and bias.
 For the eDNA index, we followed the Wisconsin double standardization method in the vegan package.
 The custom_rarefaction function in the R package ranacapa (Kandlikar, 2020) was used to rarefy the dataset with 10 replicates.

 For the 12S primer, samples were rarefied to 20 000 reads.
-Three sediment samples were excluded due to very low read numbers (<100).
-For the 16S, samples were rarefied to 15 000 and one sediment sample that had ~5000 reads was excluded.
+Three sediment replicates were excluded due to very low read numbers (<100).
+For the 16S, samples were rarefied to 15 000 and one sediment replicate that had ~5000 reads was excluded.
 The number of reads per taxa for each protocol replicate was plotted using the phyloseq package (McMurdie & Holmes, 2013), for both the raw and rarefied dataset.

 The rarefied dataset followed a Constrained Analysis of Principal Coordinates (CAP) using the capscale function in vegan and Bray-Curtis distance.
 This ordination method, which can be used with non-Euclidean dissimilarity indices, explains the ordination of assemblage composition based on species abundances.
 The difference in community composition for each treatment was then analyzed using a PERMANOVA and Bray-Curtis dissimilarity, followed by a pairwise PERMANOVA comparison (all with the vegan package).
 P-values were adjusted using the FDR (False Discovery Rate) approach.